-Students in good academic standing may declare the major at any time by meeting with the undergraduate adviser.
-Learn more about applying to the university as an incoming student, please see information for first-year students, transfer students, or postbaccalaureate students.
+University of Washington students in good academic standing may declare the major at any time by meeting with our undergraduate adviser.
+To learn more about applying to the University of Washington as an incoming student, please see information for first-year students, transfer students, or postbaccalaureate students.

 - SLAVIC 101, SLAVIC 320, SLAVIC 370, and SLAVIC 425 (20 credits)

-- 20 credits minimum from the following course list (no more than 5 credits may be taken at the 100 level):
+- A minimum of 20 credits from the following list of courses (no more than 5 credits may be taken at the 100 level):

 - BCMS 420: Literature, Film & Culture of the Former Yugoslavia and Yugoslav Successor States